Testing your dentist performs to determine if your tooth needs root canal treatment.

 Test findings.

-The general idea is that healthy nerve tissue will respond to electrical stimulation, as compared to deteriorating or necrotic (dead) tissue that will display a reduced or negative (no sensation) response.
+The general idea is that healthy nerve tissue will respond to electrical stimulation, as compared to deteriorating or necrotic (dead) tissue which will display a reduced or negative (no sensation) response.

-There are a number of tooth-related issues (such as the presence of a metal dental restoration or the tooth having comparatively small root canals) that can affect the reliability of electric testing.
+There are a number of tooth-related issues (the presence of a deep metal dental restoration, deep caries (tooth decay), testing an area that has comparatively thicker dental enamel, or the tooth has comparatively smaller pulp chamber or root canals) that can affect the reliability (accuracy, reproducibility, specificity) of electric testing and therefore give false results.

 So even a negative response doesn’t necessarily indicate that the tooth requires endodontic treatment.
 False-positive or negative responses occur in roughly 10 to 20% of cases (Torabinejad).